-Community Forums › Forums › General Discussion › Removing Category from Permalink
+Community Forums › Forums › Archived Forums › General Discussion › Removing Category from Permalink

 Tagged: categories, permalinks, redirect

-This topic contains 4 replies, has 2 voices, and was last updated by eslucky 3 months ago.
+- This topic has 4 replies, 2 voices, and was last updated 11 years, 1 month ago by Elizabeth Crane.

 -